Threesome (1994 film): Reception

-Upon release, the film received negative reviews.
-The review aggregator Rotten Tomatoes reported that 28% of critics gave Threesome positive reviews, based on 25 reviews, with an average rating of 4.41/10.
+Upon release, the film received negative reviews but some critics praised the ensemble cast and themes.
+The review aggregator Rotten Tomatoes reported that 29% of critics gave Threesome positive reviews, based on 28 reviews, with an average rating of 4.5/10.
 The site's consensus reads, "Threesome's titillating title belies a dreadfully dull drama whose attractive stars are handily outmatched by a shallow script".
 Peter Travers' review for Rolling Stone magazine reads, "We're supposed to get all teary when kinkiness threatens to break up a friendship that was hard to swallow in the first place.
 There's lots of glossy cinematography, courtesy of Alexander Gruszynski, as the three lovers wander the campus separately, looking contemplative.
 Now there's a laugh.
 Eddy, a film student, actually makes reference to François Truffaut's ménage à trois classic, Jules and Jim.
 Eddy, you wish."
 Roger Ebert gave the film three stars and wrote "The dialogue is really the film's strongest element.
 The three actors are all smart, and able to reflect the way kids sometimes use words, even very bold words, as a mask for uncertainty and shyness."